 (2) Psychiatric, psychological, and counseling services.
 All psychiatric, psychological and counseling services must be determined to be necessary by a qualified professional.

 (3) Residential treatment, therapeutic foster care or in-patient hospitalization services (excluding private non-profit, therapeutic wilderness camps) if required by psychiatric, psychological or counseling needs and approved by a qualified professional.

 (a) These services may include maintenance costs as long as the costs are included as part of a residential treatment, therapeutic foster care or in-patient hospitalization program.

 (b) Residential treatment services shall not include the cost of educational services.

-(c) Approved services for any type of residential treatment facility or therapeutic foster care home shall be provided by a residential facility or therapeutic foster care home that is licensed by the Ohio department of job and family services (ODJFS) or the Ohio department of mental health (ODMH) or a comparable agency which is recognized by a state or a similar licensing body.
+(c) Approved services for any type of residential treatment facility or therapeutic foster care home shall be provided by a residential facility or therapeutic foster care home that is licensed by the Ohio department of job and family services (ODJFS) or the Ohio department of mental health and addiction services (MHAS) or a comparable agency which is recognized by a state or a similar licensing body.

 (4) Respite care services.
 For the purpose of this rule, respite care services are defined as services designed to provide temporary relief of child-caring functions.
 These services may include paid individuals who provide such services within the home or outside the home.
 Respite care services do not include hospice services for those who are terminally ill, regular child care while parents are working, or therapy, nursing services and other rehabilitative services.
 Respite care services may be just a few hours a day or several days in length depending on the needs and circumstances of the adoptive parent and the procedures outlined in the PCSA's adoption policy.
 Respite care services may be approved for: